Updated March 2025

 • Selection of materials to avoid hazardous and toxic materials

-• End of life systems, including Design-for-Disassembly and Design-for-Recycling
+• End-of-life systems, including Design-for-Disassembly and Design-for-Recycling

 • Involvement of suppliers in product development